GreenBlackSky/flask_stuff/README.md

 * auth - handling user authetification with flask and flask-auth
 * redis - using redis to power user session
 * assets - adding static assets like js and css to flask web-page
-* method_view - using flask MethodView to separete processing requests of different types (TODO: dispatch request)
+* method_view - using flask MethodView to separete processing requests of different types
-* jquery - use jquery to pass data between server and web-page
+* ajax - use javascript to pass data between server and web-page
 * vue - handling frontend with vue
 * docker - packing app into docker containers
 * pgbouncer - optimizing requests to postgresql with pgbouncer